-New policies Additionally, Ms Safo said the office had formulated a draft policy for the allocation of at least 30 per cent of government procurements to companies owned by women, persons with disability and youth.
+Additionally, Ms Safo said the office had formulated a draft policy for the allocation of at least 30 per cent of government procurements to companies owned by women, persons with disability and youth.

 The move, she said, formed part of efforts by the government to achieve the Sustainable Development Goals (SDGs) on ending poverty and reducing inequality.

 "This draft policy is intended to promote inclusiveness, equal opportunity and treatment in public procurement in Ghana," she stated.